Kader Kohou: Miami Dolphins

 On April 30, 2022, Kohou signed with the Miami Dolphins as an undrafted free agent following the 2022 NFL draft.
 He was one of the 53 players included on the final roster after cuts, and made his NFL debut in Week 1 against the New England Patriots, having three tackles and a pass deflection.

 On April 11, 2025, Kohou re-signed with the Dolphins on a one-year contract.
 He suffered a torn ACL in training camp and was ruled out for the 2025 season.

+Kansas City Chiefs

+On March 12, 2026, Kohou signed with the Kansas City Chiefs on a one-year, $1.81 million contract.
+On August 30, he was waived as part of final roster cuts and re-signed to the practice squad two days later.